-Council will expect the Design Engineer to adopt the 'major/minor' approach to urban drainage systems as outlined in Chapter 14 of Australian Rainfall and Runoff - Flood Analysis and Design 2001.
+Council will expect the Design Engineer to adopt the 'major/minor' approach to urban drainage systems as outlined in Chapter 3.5 of Book 9 Australian Rainfall and Runoff - A Guide to Flood Estimation 2019.

-The minor system typically comprises a pipeline network with sufficient capacity to collect and convey stormwater flows from nominated design storm events (see Clause 0).
+The minor system typically comprises a pipeline network with sufficient capacity to collect and convey stormwater flows from nominated design storm events (see Clause 16.7).
 These pipelines prevent stormwater damage to properties and limit the frequency and quantity of surface water to a level acceptable to the community.
 The pipelines do not always follow the natural drainage paths and are usually aligned along property boundaries and the roadway kerbs and channels.